Meditation for Tinnitus: A Powerful Tool

 Tinnitus and chronic pain share significant similarities.
 Both conditions involve subjective experiences without external stimuli and can greatly impact an individual's quality of life.
 Both conditions can have a major psychological impact, leading to depression and even suicidal thoughts.
 And both conditions involve the same brain centers.

-The prefrontal cortex is the center for pain processing.
-It’s where pain transitions from acute to chronic pain.
-It’s also where we can get pain relief from the placebo effect.
-So, it can work to amplify chronic pain, but it can also provide pain relief.
+The PFC is the center for pain processing in the brain.
+It's involved in the sensitization process that transforms acute into chronic pain, but it's also where pain relief from the placebo effect comes from.
+It can amplify pain, but also provide a pathway to relief.

 Cognitive behavioral therapy (CBT) for tinnitus evolved from its applications in patients suffering from chronic pain.
 Given the similarities between tinnitus severity and chronic pain, researchers began to see how mindfulness meditation for tinnitus might help patients suffering from chronic ringing in the ears.

-Research suggests that meditation exercises like mindfulness based-interventions directly affect prefrontal cortex (PFC).
+Research suggests that meditation exercises like mindfulness based-interventions directly affect prefrontal cortex.
 Tinnitus meditation can be used, therefore, to improve the functional connections in the PFC that drives and perpetuates tinnitus loudness.
 This reduces chronic tinnitus symptoms and helps people manage the stress that triggers it.

 What is mindfulness-based cognitive therapy?